jaspector

 All residential construction, all commercial construction, sheds and utility structures, and fences over 7 feet tall require permits.
 All new residential and commercial buildings require permits.
 Remodels, additions, and alterations generally require permits.

+Not all construction work requires a permit in Soldotna, AK.
 The following work is generally exempt: Fences 7 feet and under in height; Minor maintenance and repair; Cosmetic work (painting, flooring).
 Note: No specific exemption list was publicly available; exemptions may mirror IRC Chapter 1 exemptions with local amendments.
 Contact the Building Department for current exemptions.
+When in doubt, confirm with the local building department before starting work.